 Selection protocols - matching the appropriate equipment to the specific hazards - fit testing - ensuring the equipment is properly fitted - maintenance - preserving the protective capability - and disposal of contaminated items are all part of PPE programs.
 Extensive training has educated about the correct way to don, use and limitations of the protective."
 We regularly monitor compliance in relation to PPE, focusing on high-risk operations where PPE is important both for personnel safety and product quality.
 Emergency preparedness programs create guidelines for responding to accidents, natural disasters, utility failures, or other disruptions.
 These programs consist of evacuation plans, emergency communication systems, first aid capabilities, and continuity planning.
-First, regular drills allow the organization to test the effectiveness of their response capabilities and give personnel a chance to become are identified in post-drill evaluations, and findings are used to inform the revision of procedures.
+First, regular drills allow the organization to test the effectiveness of their response capabilities and give personnel a chance to become familiar with procedures under realistic conditions.
+Opportunities for improvement MATS Centre for Distance and Online Education, MATS University are identified in post-drill evaluations, and findings are used to inform the revision of procedures.
 Effective emergency preparedness not only complies with regulations, but also safeguards the welfare of personnel and the reputation of the organization in crisis situations.
 Occupational health monitoring programs detect the effects of exposures prior to the development of clinical symptoms.
 Workplace-specific hazards will dictate the specific nature of monitoring (e.g., audiometric testing for workers with exposure to noise, pulmonary function testing for workers exposed to respiratory irritants, biological monitoring for findings of chemical exposures, etc.).
 When employees are hired, baseline assessments set benchmarks for later evaluations.
 Using your aggregated results, trend analysis helps identify potential exposure problems that may need to be addressed.
 Individual results, with adequate privacy protections in place, inform fitness-for-duty determinations and work restrictions, when necessary, to protect the health of the workforce.